As the most northern city on Vancouver Island, Campbell River is located on the edge of wilderness.

 To get a taste of why Campbell River is the ‘Salmon Capital of the World’ without fishing, head to the Quinsam River Hatchery.

 Pink, coho and chinook salmon return here in the fall to spawn.
-The hatchery has several displays explaining the process and a with a unique glass ‘fish floor.’
+The hatchery has several displays explaining the process and a unique glass ‘fish floor.’

 There are several short trails along the river where salmon can be viewed from.
 Please keep in mind that black bears may be present as well.